EBI-Metagenomics/CWL-assembly/README.md

 ## Databases

-Predownload fasta files for host decontamination and generate:
+You will need to pre-download fasta files for host decontamination and generate the following databases accordingly:
-  * bwa index folder
+  * bwa index
-  * blast index folder
+  * blast index

 Specify the locations in the yaml file when running the pipeline.

 ## Main pipeline executables

-  * src/workflows/metagenome_pipeline.cwl
+  * `src/workflows/metagenome_pipeline.cwl`
-  * src/workflows/metatranscriptome_pipeline.cwl
+  * `src/workflows/metatranscriptome_pipeline.cwl`

 ## Example command